Elli2022/My-Headless-Wordpress-Portfolio/README.md

 - The generateStaticParams function fetches all slugs for project posts and generates static paths.
 - The component uses state and effects to manage and dynamically present data based on the current URL.

+# src/lib/wp.tsx
+### Description
+The wp.tsx file contains a helper function for performing GraphQL queries to a WordPress backend.
+This function is central to managing data retrieval from your Headless WordPress instance.

+**Functionality**
+-API Requests: Utilizes the fetch API to send requests to the WordPress backend.
+-Dynamic Queries: Supports dynamic GraphQL queries and variables.
+-Environment Variables: Uses an environment variable (process.env.wordpressApiKey) to store and reference the API key, providing a secure method for handling sensitive information.
+-Error Handling: Includes basic error handling and logging to facilitate debugging.

+**Usage in the Project**
+-This function is used throughout the project to retrieve data, such as posts and page information, from WordPress.
+It provides a standardized and reusable method for interacting with the backend.

 #### Getting Started